Privacy cases summarized – Osler, Hoskin & Harcourt

 Blog

-In a number of recent reports, third parties did not want details of their contract (hourly rates or prices) to be disclosed.
+In many instances, third parties did not want details of their contract (hourly rates or prices) to be disclosed.
 See Review Reports 195-2015, 196-2015 and 229-2015.
 In another report a city did not want a contract released.
 See Review Report 084-2015.
 A Ministry severed two winning bid figures although they were publicly available.
 See Review Report 125-2014.
 In another case, even after holding a public meeting where an agreement, a contract, with a third party was discussed, the Village withheld them from release.
 See Review Report 122-2014.

 I thought I would do this blog to clarify the situation.
 When a government entity requests tenders or proposals, the submissions by third parties will generally be kept confidential.
 Once the successful bidder gets the contract, the contract with all attached schedules, will generally be accessible (viewable) by the public.
 This is consistent with the provisions of The Cities Act (s.
 91) and The Municipalities Act (s.
 117).
 The Freedom of Information and Protection of Privacy Act (FOIP) requires Government Institutions (Ministries, Crown Corporations, Boards and Agencies) to release contracts.
 FOIP does have a number of exceptions to the general rule such as those found in sections 19 and 29(1).